kwakuTM/SegNet/README.md

-# SegNet
+# PyTorch-SegNet
-Semantic Segmentation using SegNet implemented in PyTorch
+# Semantic Segmentation using SegNet implemented in PyTorch